jonhoo/thesis/000-proposal.md

 responses it received would contain duplicate data.
 For a symmetric join, the responses would in fact be identical, whereas for an asymmetric join (like a left join), they would differ.
-This suggests that we must determine the algorithm for upqueries across each multi-ancestor operator separately.
+This suggests that we must determine the algorithm for upqueries across each type of multi-ancestor operator separately.
+Unions, joins, and left joins for example all have different upquery restrictions.

 #### Dependent Upqueries